RamBelitkar/Uber-Clone/Readme.md

   ```

 **Notes**:
-- The JWT token in the `Authorization` header is required to fetch the user profile.
+- The JWT token is invalidated by adding it to the blacklist collection.
-- The middleware ensures that only authenticated users can access this endpoint.

 ---